Shivani-raj1105/Shivani-raj1105/README.md

 ## 🚀 What I Do

 * 🧠 Build machine learning and computer vision systems
-* 🏥 Explore AI applications in healthcare and medical imaging
+* 🏥 Develop AI applications for healthcare and medical imaging
-* ⚙️ Develop backend systems and REST APIs
+* ⚙️ Design backend systems and REST APIs
 * 🔬 Work with scientific computing and data-intensive applications
-* 🤝 Contribute to open-source projects and collaborative development
+* 🤝 Contribute to open-source projects and collaborative repositories
-* 📚 Continuously explore systems, software engineering, and ML research
+* 📚 Explore ML research, software engineering, and systems development

 ---